On a conjecture of Conlon, Fox and Wigderson: Introduction

 For graphs $G$ and $H$, the Ramsey number $r(G,H)$ is the smallest positive integer $N$ such that any red/blue edge coloring of the complete graph $K_N$ contains either a red $G$ or a blue $H$.
 A central problem in extremal graph theory is to determine the Ramsey number $r(G,H)$.

 Let $B_{n}^{(k)}$ be the book graph consisting of $n$ copies of $K_{k+1}$, all sharing a common $K_k$.
 We always call $n$ the size of the book.
 When $k=2$, we write $B_{n}$ instead of $B_{n}^{(2)}$.
-Books have attracted a great deal of attention in graph Ramsey theory.
+Books have attracted a great deal of attention in graph Ramsey theory, see, for example, the recent breakthrough of Campos, Griffiths, Morris and Sahasrabudhe \cite{cgms}.

 For the diagonal Ramsey number of books, Erd\H{o}s, Faudree, Rousseau and Schelp \cite{efrs} and independently Thomason \cite{tho} proved that $(2^k+o(1))n\le r(B_n^{(k)},B_n^{(k)})\le4^kn.$ In particular, Rousseau and Sheehan \cite{R-S} showed that $r(B_n,B_n)=4n+2$ if $4n+1$ is a prime power.
 Recently, a breakthrough result of Conlon \cite{Conlon} established that for each $k\ge2$,